JosuaKrause/redipy/README.md

   helper functions for this in `redipy.util`).
 3. Add tests to `test/test_sanity.py` to determine the function's behavior in lua (especially its edge cases).
-4. If the lua behavior needs to be changed to provide a better feel you can monkeypatch the function call in `redipy.redis.lua.LuaFnHook.adjust_redis_fn` by either directly changing the returned expr for the execution graph or using a lua helper function via adding a class to `redipy.redis.helpers`.
+4. If the lua behavior needs to be changed to provide a better feel you can add a monkeypatch for the function call by either creating a class in `redipy.redis.rpatch` to directly change the returned expr for the execution graph or using a lua helper function via adding a class to `redipy.redis.helpers` (you need to use a patch to use the helper in the right location).
 5. Next, add and implement the functionality in `redipy.memory.state.Machine` and add the appropriate redirects in `redipy.memory.rt.LocalRuntime` and `redipy.memory.rt.LocalPipeline`.
-6. To make the new function accessible in scripts from the memory backend add a class in `redipy.memory.rfun.py`.
+6. To make the new function accessible in scripts from the memory backend add a class in `redipy.memory.rfun`.
 7. Add the approriate class or method in the right `redipy.symbolic.r...py` file.
 If it is a new class / file add an import to `redipy.script`.
 8. Add a new test to verify the new function works inside a script for all